Shine in lamé! Discover our new fabric

 I want a lamé jacket

-I sewed a Dandelion jacket inside, because I imagined a very soft, very summery version.
+I sewed a Dandelion jacket inside, because I was imagining a very soft, very summery version.
 My creation is fully lined, as indicated on the pattern.

 Pants or shorts to shine with subtlety

-For this type of fabric, you need patterns that provide ease and clothes that will not be constrained on the knee or thigh at the risk of weakening the material.
+For this type of fabric, you need patterns that provide ease and garments that will not be constrained on the knee or thigh at the risk of weakening the material.

 A blouse or a dress, good idea?

-Our lamé fabric will be perfect for this type of clothing provided that you respect the information given above if you are sensitive to the surfaces of textiles.
+Our lamé fabric will be perfect for this type of garment, provided you follow the information above if you are sensitive to textile surfaces.
 Once the seam allowances are finished as indicated, it is a comfortable fabric, and its weight allows you to sew many small tops and summer dresses.

-Julie is wearing a Bellini blouse in the visuals: the pleats are well highlighted, the cuff and the button placket are perfectly executed in this easy-to-work fabric.
-I can also imagine a beautiful Spritz tank top in lamé : the purity of the cut would go very well with this material, and the finishing touches of the pattern already include bias binding and French seams.
+Julie is wearing a Bellini blouse in the visuals: the pleats are well highlighted, the cuff and button placket are perfectly executed in this easy-to-work fabric.
+I can also imagine a beautiful Spritz tank top in lamé : the clean cut would go very well with this material, and the pattern finishes already include bias binding and French seams.

-And what about the Daïquiri blouse … This pattern can also be sewn with English seams and I am sure that the beautiful cuts and pleats will be even more spectacular in lamé.
+And what about the Daïquiri blouse ...
+This pattern is also sewn with French seams and I am sure that the beautiful cutouts and pleats will be even more spectacular in lamé.

-While this pretty fabric is eye-catching, it's not necessarily as show-off as its name suggests.
+While this pretty fabric may be eye-catching, it's not necessarily as showy as its name suggests.
 Since the finish isn't metallic, you can easily incorporate it into your everyday wardrobe.
-It's up to you to decide whether you like the total lamé look, or whether you'd rather opt for touches of shine in all shades.
+It's up to you to decide whether you prefer the full lamé look or whether you'd rather opt for touches of shine in all shades.

 In Red Incendiary Passion